pravinsdabhade/SpringBoot2MvvmZkExample/README.md

   <b> mvn spring-boot:run </b>

-If you face blocked mirror for repositories error whiling maven run then refer the setting.xml(available into this project for reference purpose) in your local machine .m2 folder.
+If you face blocked mirror for repositories error whiling maven run then refer the settings.xml(available into this project for reference purpose) in your local machine .m2 folder.

 To visit http://localhost:8080/demo on your browser, will respone simple zk page.